-You create a data source to each of the RAC database instances during the process of setting up the multi-data source, both for these data sources and the global leasing multi-data source.
+You create a data source to each of the Oracle RAC database instances during the process of setting up the multi-data source, both for these data sources and the global leasing multi-data source.
 When you create a data source:

-- Make sure that this is a non-xa data source - The names of the multi-data sources are in the format of AultiDS>-rac0, <MultiDS>-rac1, and so on - Use Oracle's Driver (Thin) Version 9.0.1, 9.2.0, 10, 11 - Use Supports Global Transactions, One-Phase Commit, and specify a service name for your database - Target these data sources to the SOA cluster - Make sure the datasources' connection pool initial capacity is set to 0.
+- Make sure that this is a non-xa data source - The names of the multi-data sources are in the format of <MultiDS>-rac0, <MultiDS>-rac1, and so on - Use Oracle's Driver (Thin) Version 9.0.1, 9.2.0, 10, 11 - Data sources do not require support for global transactions.
+Therefore, do not use any type of distributed transaction emulation/participation algorithm for the data source (do not choose the Supports Global Transactions option, or the Logging Last Resource, Emulate Two-Phase Commit, or One-Phase Commit options of the Supports Global Transactions option), and specify a service name for your database. - Target these data sources to the SOA cluster - Make sure the datasources' connection pool initial capacity is set to 0.
 To do this, select Services, JDBC, and then Datasources.
 In the Datasources screen, click the Datasource Name, then click the Connection Pool tab, and enter 0 in the Initial capacity field.